 One of the most popular and important reports involves finance.
 Standard financial reports such as cash flow and income statements generally are in-built.
 ERP system allows management to produce their own custom reports and they can be quickly generated without relying on the help of IT.

 There are many drawbacks of enterprise resource planning System –

 The upfront cost of the software alone can be very high, especially for small and medium companies.
 Even though this cost can be avoided using a cloud solution with a monthly basis payment but that too has its own disadvantages, users can only continue to access the data if they continue paying.
 This would make the cloud-based system slightly more expensive over a product’s lifetime.

 2. Customization Process

-This process takes a lot of time, effort, money and expertise.
+Another disadvantage of an ERP, This process takes a lot of time, effort, money and expertise.
 Businesses often completely underestimate how many resources are needed and either don’t finish their customization or end up going way over the budget.

 Many companies may also lean on customization when their chosen system does not really fulfil their business needs.
 This could lead to diminishing the best practices built into the system and make it more difficult to upgrade in the future.